abarker/abarker.github.io/content/understanding_python_imports.rst

 Possible confusions in import syntax
 ------------------------------------

-One possibly confusing aspect of Python imports is that the dot symbol is overloaded in Python's syntax.
+One possibly-confusing aspect of Python imports is that the dot symbol is overloaded in Python's syntax.
 In Python expressions the dot is used for attribute access, such as in `my_class.my_attribute`.
 But in the dotted paths of import statements the dot essentially means "subdirectory" and should be